De Grote Sprong

 De Grote Sprong (The Great Leap) is a Flemish reality television series broadcast on VTM.
 The program is based on the Celebrity Splash! format created by Dutch company Eyeworks.
 In each episode, six celebrities perform dives after being trained by professionals Hassan Mouti, Tanya Ilieva, and Steve Black.
 The dives are judged by a panel consisting of Frans van de Konijnenburg, Anna Bader, and Frédérik Deburghgraeve.
 The program is hosted by Evi Hanssen and Kürt Rogiers.

-The Season 1 winner was Tanja Dexters.
+The show was recorded in Bruges.
+Season 1 winner was Tanja Dexters.